VajiraL/VajiraL.github.io/about.md

 ### About me

+I am an environnmental engineer who is passionate about issues of water, climate change and urban sustainability.
+Currently I am enrolled in the double master's programme between the University of Tokyo and the United Nations University - Institute for the Advanced Study of Sustainability (UNU-IAS).

-I am a double master student at the University of Tokyo and the United Nations University.
-At the University of Tokyo I am studying Urban Environmental Engineering at the Department of Urban Engineering.
-I am researching sustainable sanitation planning systems using spatial data analysis.
-At the United Nations University, I study in the Sustainability MSc programme.
+I graduated from the University of Tokyo, earning my Master's degree in Urban Environmental Engineering.
+I counducted research on planning sustainable sanitation using spatial analysis and data-driven modeling.
+I then continued my studies at the United Nations University, where I am pursuing a Master of Science in Sustainability.
+Here, I have been researching the issue of global freshwater salinization.

-Before moving to Japan in 2020 for higher studies, I worked in the water and sanitation sector in Sri Lanka for three years after graduating from the Civil Engineering programme at the University of Moratuwa.
-I worked in both private and public sector and had the opportunity to be part of some exciting engineering projects.
-Modelling and design of water and sewerage systems were my main responsibilities.
+Before moving to Japan in 2020, I had the privilege of working in the water and sanitation sector in Sri Lanka for three years, in both the private and public sectors.
+I was fortunate to be a part of some exciting engineering projects and was responsible for designing water distribution systems, sewer networks, and treatment systems.

+Currently reading:

 ### Education